History of Starling Marte in Timeline

 2007: Signed with the Pittsburgh Pirates

-In 2007, Starling Marte signed with the Pittsburgh Pirates as a center fielder and played in the minor leagues.
+In 2007, Starling Marte signed with the Pittsburgh Pirates and primarily played as a center fielder during his time in the minor leagues.

 2010: Played for Bradenton Marauders

-In 2010, Starling Marte played 60 games for the Pittsburgh Pirates' Class-A affiliate, the Bradenton Marauders, achieving a .315 batting average.
+In 2010, Starling Marte played 60 games for the Pittsburgh Pirates' Class-A affiliate, the Bradenton Marauders, achieving a batting average of .315, hitting 16 doubles and five triples, and stealing 22 bases.

 August 15, 2011: Named EL Player of the Week